craftcms/docs/docs/4.x/config/README.md

 Some platforms (especially those that have ephemeral filesystems) provide a GUI for managing environment variables, and automatically inject them when the server or process starts. `App::env()` is still recommended, in this situation.
 :::

+### Entry Script

+Craft will also respond to a handful of specific [PHP constants](#php-constants), set prior to bootstrapping the application in your entry script.
+In most cases, this will be either `index.php` in your web root, or the `craft` executable at the root of your project.

 ## Setting and Resolving Options

 Each setting accepts specific [types and values](#types-and-values) (like an integer, interval expression string, or boolean), but Craft is able to resolve them in a few different ways: